Expertise

 Sweet & Maxwell published Ann’s first work, the authoritative ‘Personal Chattels – Law, Practice and Tax’ which gives an account of the law surrounding the ownership, transfer, and taxation of personal chattels and how the law could be amended.

-She has also contributed to the Law Society’s 6th Edition of the Elderly Client Handbook and is a contributor to Lexis Nexis’s publication Finance and Law for the Older Client.
+She has also contributed to the Law Society’s 6th Edition of the Elderly Client Handbook and has been a contributor to Lexis Nexis’s publication Finance and Law for the Older Client.

 Ann contributes to webinars on mental capacity and financial abuse issues both within the profession and elsewhere.

-She regularly contributes to legal journals on the whole range of private client issues including STEP Journal, Wealth Briefing, Private Client Advisor, and the Solicitors Journal as well as the national media.
+She regularly contributes to legal journals on the whole range of private client issues including STEP Journal, Wealth Briefing, Private Client Advisor, Law Society’s Gazette and the Solicitors Journal as well as the national media.